-Cooper Island British Virgin Islands is a small tropical gem.
-It is a mooring haven, very popular as a lunch anchorage on the way to or from Virgin Gorda.
-Cooper Island Beach Club offers accommodations and a restaurant with a wonderful menu.
-Cooper Island is separated from Tortola by the Sir Francis Drake channel.
+Cooper Island, British Virgin Islands, is undoubtedly a tiny tropical gem.
+It is, in fact, a mooring haven, very popular as a lunch anchorage on the way to or from Virgin Gorda.
+In addition to five privately owned properties, you can find a small resort on this island.
+Cooper Island Beach Club offers accommodations and a restaurant with an excellent menu.
+The Sir Francis Drake channel separates Cooper Island from Tortola.
 It is also popular as a day-trip destination from Tortola for many boaters.

 Manchineel Bay is the principal anchorage on Cooper Island.
-It is located on the northwest shore and is good for a day stop or overnight anchoring.
-Mooring buoys are recommended as the bottom is grassy and can be a difficult holding ground for setting the anchor.
-Motoring into the anchorage is also recommended.
+It is located on the northwest shore and is suitable for a day stop or overnight anchoring.
+Mooring balls are recommended as the bottom is grassy and can be a difficult holding ground for setting the anchor.
+Consequently, we recommend motoring into the anchorage.

-Carver Bay and Haulover Bay Both day anchorages are located just to the south of Manchioneel Bay and are only recommended in light sea conditions.
+Carver Bay and Haulover Bay are both day anchorages located south of Manchineel Bay.
+We mainly advise using them only in light sea conditions.